The following table lists every library-defined property.

 No return value

-Number or routine 100 |
+| capacity | Number or routine 100 |

 For objects Number of objects a

-or supporter
+container or supporter can hold.

 For the player-object Number of things